|

 Once the access permissions are set, a remote client can access your NFS drives.
 The remote user is prompted for a password if you have set your system to require one.

 The Yellow Pages (YP) protocol is an RPC application layer service (like NFS) that provides a versatile directory service.
-Because of copyright restrictions, Yellow Pages was renamed to Network Information Service (NIS), although both terms are in common use.
+Because of restrictions, Yellow Pages was renamed to Network Information Service (NIS), although both terms are in common use.
 NIS was developed for several reasons, but the one that affects users the most is access permissions.
 The effect these permissions have on users is generally transparent except for one major advantage.

 If you are a user on a large network and you tend to connect to other machines frequently (through Telnet or FTP, for example), you must maintain accounts on each machine you connect to.
 Thus, you would need user accounts on every machine you could conceivably want to access.
 Maintaining the passwords on a large number of machines is awkward, because you must log into each one and perform password changes.
 NIS was developed to enable one single, central user file to be shared over the network, requiring only a single entry to enable access to all machines (unless specific restrictions are imposed), and simplifying a password change on all machines to one step.